YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLREADBOF, Beginning of journal file encountered for xxxx

 MUPIP Error: This indicates that MUPIP JOURNAL command reached the beginning of journal file xxxx, while processing backward, and is not able to process backward anymore.
-This maybe due to the time qualifiers used to control the length of the backward processing.
+This may be due to the time qualifiers used to control the length of the backward processing.

 Action: Verify that the time qualifiers specified are as intended.